INTEGRATING COVER CROPS AND SHEEP GRAZING IN ALMOND ORCHARDS

 Project sites

-The soil samples will be collected from two orchards.
+The soil samples were collected from two orchards.
 The first is owned by the Burroughs family who own both the almond orchard and the sheep that graze the orchard floors.
 The site is located in Merced County and comprises two farms.
 Combined, the Burroughs have a total of 610 acres of almond orchards, 850 acres of rangeland and 770 acres irrigated pasture.
 Their products have been certified 100% organic for almost 20 years, though the farm has been implementing regenerative practices (including ICLS) even longer.
 The Burroughs graze their almond orchards primarily for weed control.
 As part of a very diversified farming operation, the Burroughs own their own flock of sheep.
 Flaming is used to clear the orchard floors for harvesting.
 The main soils on the farms are sandy loam soils of the Montpelier and Pents series.

 The second almond orchard, in Kern County, is owned by Mr. Sill and was historically operated as a conventional almond orchard.
 In fall 2022, Mr. Sill began implementing regenerative agricultural practices including cover crops and sheep grazing in a portion of his almond orchard.
 Mr. Sill has incorporated biochar into his soil treatments and is seeking to reduce his reliance on herbicides and improve soil health and water infiltration in his orchards.